 The answer is simple: keep trying marketing methods you haven't tried before.
 Ideas are plentiful if you look for them.
 Pay attention to what big corporations (as well as other small businesses) do to introduce and promote their products, and then adapt their marketing techniques to meet your own target clients and budget.

 Be different.
 Take your cue from big advertisers and brands and find something that distinguishes you from your competitors – then promote the difference.
 The difference could be your slogan, a key difference in your product, or even a perceived difference.
 For instance, are the luggage products you sell lighter?
 Does your environmentally friendly lawn service make lawns greener, "naturally"?

 Form strategic alliances with other businesses.
 Look for businesses that reach your target market and consider ways you can work together.
 Whether you actively market each other's services, or team up to jointly work on clients' jobs, strategic alliances can extend your reach and firm up your bottom line.

 Segment your market and create products or develop specialties that appeal specifically to the needs of each segment.

 Expand into new markets.
 Sell your bakery products to local restaurants and catering facilities as well as directly to consumers; if you sell office services to small businesses, look into soliciting business from bigger businesses, and federal, state or local government agencies.

 Talk to your customers – ask them for feedback.
 Ask them what you can do to better serve their needs.
 If you see a trend in what's being asked for, act on it.

 Put your business on the web if you haven't already done so.

-Get listed in Google Places.
+Get listed in Google My Business.